octokit/octokit.js/README.md

 `Octokit` implements request throttling using [`@octokit/plugin-throttling`](https://github.com/octokit/plugin-throttling.js/#readme)

-By default, requests are retried once and warnings are logged in case hitting a rate or abuse limit
+By default, requests are retried once and warnings are logged in case of hitting a rate or secondary rate limit

 ```js
 {